artemgurzhii/gulp-sass-jekyll/README.md

 A starter project including full setup for Jekyll, Gulp, SASS, AutoPrefixer, BrowserSync, JS &amp; CSS minification and other.

-## Use last JavaScript version in your gulpfile
+## Use latest JavaScript version in your gulpfile
-This project build on Gulp 4.
+This project is build on Gulp 4.
 Node already supports a lot of **ES2015**, to avoid compatibility problem install Babel and rename your `gulpfile.js` as `gulpfile.babel.js`.

 ```
 npm install --save-dev babel-register babel-preset-es2015